 All valid Lloyd’s insurance policies written.
 It is Lloyd’s understanding that there are no local complaints handling rules which apply to Lloyd’s.
 However, as a member of the General Insurance Association (GIA) in Singapore, both Lloyd’s Asia and its Service Companies are expected to adopt the GIA code of practice (http://www.gia.org.sg/pdfs/code_of_practice.pdf).
 It remains the Managing Agent’s and Service Company’s responsibility to ensure all local requirements are met, where applicable, in all territories in which they write business.

 This is a two stage process.
 Lloyd’s expects that an acknowledgement is provided to the complainant within 5 business days where possible.

 If the complainant remains dissatisfied they can contact Lloyd’s Asia who will escalate the matter to Lloyd’s Complaints team.
 The complaints team will aim to issue a final response within 8 weeks of receipt of the complaint.
-Alternatively, the complainant may refer their complaint directly to an appropriate external dispute resolution in Singapore (EDR) or the Financial Ombudsman Service in the UK.
+If the complaint remains unresolved, the complainant may refer their complaint directly to an appropriate external dispute resolution in Singapore (EDR) or the Financial Ombudsman Service in the UK.